Uncertainty Quantification Group

 - Numerical Studies of Korteweg-de Vries Equation with Random Input Data (Proje No: YÖP-705-2018-2820, May 29 2018 - May 29 2019)

-If you are interested in uncertainty quantification or for any other comments or questions, please feel free to contact me at yucelh[at]metu.edu.tr.
+If you are interested in uncertainty quantification or for any other comments or questions, please visit the webpage for more information and feel free to contact me at yucelh[at]metu.edu.tr.
 We are always looking for motivated and talented research members.